Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 3. Are vaccines safe?

 The FDA also requires that vaccines undergo three phases of clinical trials with human subjects before they can be licensed for use.
-Safety continues with FDA and Centers for Disease Control and Prevention (CDC) monitoring after a vaccine is licensed.
+After the vaccine is licensed, the FDA and CDC continue monitoring it for safety.

 The U.S. has the safest vaccine supply in its history, according to the CDC.
 Its long-standing vaccine safety system ensures vaccines are as safe as possible.
 Learn more about how the vaccine safety process works.